GadgetAngel/Zero_Overshoot/README.md

 # The reciprocal is simply: 1/number.
 To get the reciprocal of a number, we divide 1 by the number.
 Example: the reciprocal of # 2 is ½
 #
 # So in the example below 3.3333333333 is really 1.0 divide by 3.0 or 1./3.
-# Since the number will only be calculated to the first 3 significant digits only 4 decimal places are used.
+# The number will be calculated to the first 6 significant digits.
 #
 # NOTE2: for the zero_overshoot calculated values to be done automatically, you must have the following in you printer.cfg file:
 # (they can be commented out and located at bottom of the printer.cfg file in the